Currency: New Taiwan dollar (NT$)

-Taiwan islands however, are subject to a different regulation.
-In 2009, amendments to the Offshore Islands Development Act legalised the establishment of casinos on the islands of Kinmen, Matsu and Penghu, though none have been built since then.
+Taiwan islands, however, are subject to different regulations.
+In 2009, amendments to the Offshore Islands Development Act legalized the establishment of casinos on the islands of Kinmen, Matsu, and Penghu, though none have been built since then.

-The solution for poker players in Taiwan came, as for many countries in Asia, in the form of Tournaments, Cash Games being strictly prohibited.
+The solution for poker players in Taiwan came, as for many countries in Asia, in the form of tournaments, while cash games still being strictly prohibited.

-Indeed, the penalty for social gambling in public in Taiwan is a fine up to 4600 NTD, with the confiscation of any cash found on the premises.
+Indeed, the penalty for social gambling in public in Taiwan is a fine of up to NT$4600, with the confiscation of any cash found on the premises.
 However, some games are allowed on special days or under special restricted circumstances.

-If you are hosting gambling games in your home, or wagering for high stakes, you are facing a fine of around 13,800 NTD and up to 3-years in prison.
+If you are hosting gambling games in your home, or wagering for high stakes, you are facing a fine of around NT$13,800 and up to 3 years in prison.

-Finally, if you are found to be gambling professionnaly in Taiwan, you face a term of 2 years in prison (6 months for agents).
+Finally, if you are found to be gambling professionally in Taiwan, you could face a sentence of 2 years in prison (or 6 months for agents).

 Live Poker Venues in Taiwan

-To this day, only a few of those rooms exists, but as for Japan or even Vietnam, their number are expected to grow in the next few years, the Taiwanese being known to enjoy games and gambling in general.
+To this day, only a few of those rooms exist, but as for Japan or even Vietnam, their number is expected to grow in the next few years, the Taiwanese being known to enjoy games and gambling in general.